xigadee/Microservice/Src/Xigadee.Api.Server/_docs/Introduction.md

 ## Introduction

-The Api Server library provides the functionality to integrate the Xigadee framework in to the API web pipeline.
+The API Server library provides the functionality to integrate the Xigadee framework in to the API web pipeline.

 ### Azure APIM Integration